KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/grouping.md

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;In order to keep our DAG as clean as possible, a TaskGroup can be imported from another file, the same way we can do with tasks.
-In this way, we coul move the above task group code to another file, inside a function, and import it.
+&ensp;&ensp;&ensp;&ensp;In order to keep our DAG cleaner as possible, a TaskGroup can be imported from another file, the same way we can do with tasks.
+In this way, we could move the above task group code to another file, inside a function, and import it.
 In order to better visualize, you can check the DAG <a href="https://github.com/KattsonBastos/astro-airflow-certification/blob/main/dag_authoring/astro/dags/taskflow_example.py
 ">here</a> and the taskgroup file <a href="https://github.com/KattsonBastos/astro-airflow-certification/blob/main/dag_authoring/astro/dags/groups/other_printer_gp.py
 ">here</a>.
 We kept the above example with the adition of a second group.
-That is, in the same DAG, we can have taskgroup defined inside teh dag and another taskgroup imported from another file.
+That is, in the same DAG, we can have taskgroups defined inside the dag and another taskgroup imported from another file.
 Follows the graph:
 </p>

 <p align='center'>